dinabandhuk/webtech-project/README.md

 - The user can now enter their number and click `submit`.
 Then the `verification` form appears and upon clicking `verify` they get an authentication token back if the valid OTP was entered.

 - User will be redirected to login page if token is invalid or OTP is invalid

+- User will be auto redirected to landing page if they were already logged in before (had a stored `token`)